 Catholic primary schools will receive funding directly from the Catholic Education Commission of Victoria.

-Students and schools may be eligible for additional payments through the following programs:
+Schools may be eligible for additional funding through the following programs: